Ignite-Laboratories/Enigmaneering/old/enigma0/E0S0 - Inception.md

 They both evaluate to the same assembler code, but to the _reader_ it introduces an unnecessary mental checkpoint:

-    should I be worried if something else is going to terminate my process?
+    Should I be worried if something else is going to terminate my process?

 Absolutely not!
 That's out of your hands and should never stop you from living the best life you can.
 Wait, shit, we're talking about code - aren't we?